Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

-When J Bruce Ismay first envisioned a new generation of superliner in the early 1900s, three ships were to transform that dream into reality.
-Yet, out of the three, only one, the Olympic herself, would achieve that dream.
-For three decades she carried it, achieving milestone after milestone until retirement.
+When J Bruce Ismay first envisioned a new generation of superliners in the early 1900s, three ships were to transform that dream into reality.
+Yet, of the three, only one, the Olympic herself would achieve that dream.
+For three decades, she carried it, achieving milestone after milestone until retirement.

 The lead ship in a trio of superliners intended to crush rival Cunard in the trans-Atlantic shipping market.
 Lusitania and Mauritania, the fastest liners on the ocean, had set a new standard for luxury travel.
 A standard that White Star was determined to pass.
-So Olympic, Titanic and Gigantic would be nearly 100 feet longer, 10,000 tonnes heavier and stuffed with far more luxurious features.
+So Olympic, Titanic and Gigantic would be nearly 100 feet longer, 10,000 tonnes bigger and stuffed with even more luxurious features.
 This class ultimately set even higher standards in both luxury and steerage travel.
-The vessels were also more economic to fuel than their Cunard rivals and sleeker in appearance.
+The vessels were also more economical to fuel than their Cunard rivals and sleeker appearance.

 Her younger sister's maiden voyage would be forever immortalized in tragedy and death, Olympic's came and went without incident or historical value.
-While garnishing fanfare for the times even world headlines in 1911, the voyage would set the stage for Olympic's very normal career.
+While garnishing fanfare for the times and even world headlines in 1911, the voyage would set the stage for Olympic's very normal career.
 Her first year in service generated changes to the remaining ships of the class, Titanic and Gigantic.
 The B-Deck promenade decks, for example, were replaced with additional cabins on the younger sisters.
-When she arrived in New York City, she was opened to the public and more than 8,000 visitors explored her lavish accommodations.
+When she arrived in New York City, she was opened to the public, and more than 8,000 visitors explored her lavish accommodations.

 The HMS Hawke Incident - 1st Collison

 In the wake of a government investigation, the Olympic was blamed for the collision, sighting that its enormous displacement caused the smaller Hawke to be sucked into its side.
-The legal battles that would ensue in the coming months left White Star huge legal bills and a damaged liner that would sit for six weeks in drydock.
-The collision also delayed Titanic's completion as parts were cannibalized from her to repair Olympic.
+The legal battles that would ensue in the coming months left White Star with huge legal bills and a damaged liner that would sit for six weeks in drydock.
+The collision also delayed the Titanic's completion as parts were cannibalized from her to repair Olympic.
 In an attempt to regain public confidence, White Star used the collision as proof of the Olympic Class's watertight compartment design and unsinkability.

 That infamous night, April 14, 1912, Olympic was on a return voyage from New York when she received a distress call from her sister.
 Olympic turned around and drove full speed towards her.
 500 miles away, the Olympic would not arrive at the disaster site until sometime the following night.
 In the morning hours, the rescue attempt was aborted.
-RMS Carpathia successfully rescued all survivors two hours after Titanic sank and her captain feared that the sight of a virtual clone of Titanic would be a bit too traumatic for the survivors.
+RMS Carpathia successfully rescued all survivors two hours after Titanic sank and her captain feared that the sight of a near clone of Titanic would be a bit too traumatic for the survivors.

-In the weeks following the disaster, Olympic found herself at the center of government investigations from both sides of the Atlantic.
+In the weeks following the disaster, Olympic found herself at the center of government investigations on both sides of the Atlantic.
 Agents combed the ship, inside and out, inspecting lifeboats, watertight doors, emergency systems.
 The British Government rigorously tested her turning radius at various speeds attempting to duplicate the conditions in which Titanic hit the iceberg.

-Pulled from service and returned to the shipyard in October 1912, Olympic began her first major refit to implement changes in the wake of the Titanic Disaster.
-She would now carry sixty-four boats, up from twenty.
+Pulled from service and returned to the shipyard in October 1912, Olympic began her first major refit to implement major changes in the wake of the Titanic Disaster.
+She would now carry sixty-eight boats, up from twenty.
 The watertight bulkheads were extended from their original height at E-Deck to B-Deck.
 Finally an inner skin, a double hull of sorts, was installed around the entire ship, a feature originally considered too costly during the ship's original construction.
 A double hull would have saved the Titanic from sinking.

 World War I

 1914 brought the world to war in one of the most inhuman conflicts in recorded history.
 While most ships of her size and stature were pressed into the military as troop transports, Olympic originally remained in commercial service.
 Painted a dark grey, her portholes sealed and exterior lights removed to minimize her appearance.
-Her first voyages after war broke out, she was filled with Americans fleeing Europe as the continent descended into chaos.
-Passenger service to and from Europe would all but vanish as the german U-Boat threat rose in the shipping lanes.
+For her first voyages after war broke out, she was filled with Americans fleeing Europe as the continent descended into chaos.
+Passenger service to and from Europe would soon all but vanish as the german U-Boat threat rose in the shipping lanes.

 On her final voyage before being withdrawn, while carrying less than 200 passengers, Olympic would come to the rescue of British battleship HMS Audacious.
 Distress calls from the sinking ship hit the airwaves after the battleship hit a mine.
 Olympic responded and pulled 200 of the Audacious' crew from lifeboats.
 Destroyer HMS Fury attempted to tow the Audacious several times but failed.
 After the remainder of the crew abandoned ship, the vessel sank.
 When the Olympic arrived in Belfast with survivors aboard, she was not allowed to leave as the British Admiralty attempted to suppress the news of the Audacious' sinking.
 After more than a week, the passengers were finally allowed to leave and the Olympic was officially laid up.